What to see

 Butterflies, including the Small Pearl-bordered fritillary and Comma along with many moths, thrive on the reserve.
 A good spot for the Small Pearl-bordereds at Langford is the clearing between the stretches of boardwalk as you go north from the main car park.
-Try from mid-May.
+Try from mid-May but be warned that they have been in decline for several years.
 Later in the season, Silver-washed fritillaries can be seen dashing about or resting on bramble flowers.

 Threatened dormice have a safe refuge in the woodland, where badger setts can also be seen.
 And roe deer increase in numbers in the winter as they come down from the hills.

 At dusk you may catch a glimpse of the bats including common pipistrelle, serotine and the rare lesser horseshoe.

 Adders and common lizards can also be seen in the grassland and heath.

 Click here to download our nature walk guide to Langford Heathfield.

 Much of Langford Heathfield nature reserve is common land where local people still have the ancient rights of pasturage (grazing), turbary (turf cutting) and estovers (woodcutting for fencing and firewood.)

 Because the reserve is common land, and very damp, it has not been used for agriculture meaning many important wildlife species have survived here.